 Christened by the French art critic Louis Leroy after the title of Monet's painting Impression: Sunrise (1873), Impressionism was a spontaneous plein-air manner of landscape painting whose goal was the exact representation of light.
 The style was exemplified by the plein air painting of Monet, Sisley, Renoir and Camille Pissarro, although other painters were also part of the Impressionist group, including Edgar Degas, Paul Cezanne, Frederic Bazille, Gustave Caillebotte, as well as Mary Cassatt, one of the leading figures of the American Impressionism movement (c.1880-1900).
 Introduced to Britain by Whistler, it was taken up by his pupils Sickert and Steer and promoted by the New English Art Club.
 After giving birth to some of the greatest modern paintings of the 19th century, Impressionism was succeeded by Seurat's Neo-Impressionism and Post-Impressionism.

 The term given by the French art critic Felix Feneon (1861-1944) to work by Georges Seurat, Paul Signac and their followers like Camille and Lucien Pissarro.
 The style was based on the optical painting technique called Pointillism (an offshoot of Divisionism).
 Instead of mixing colours before applying them to the canvas, primary-colours were placed directly onto the picture - arranged in groups of tiny dabs or dots - to allow the viewer's eye to do the "mixing".
 The style was a later influence on Fauvism.
 For more details, please see: Neo-Impressionism.
-For developments in Italy, under Vittore Grubicy, see: Italian Divisionism (1890-1907).
+For developments in Italy, under Vittore Grubicy, please see: Italian Divisionism (1890-1907).

 Led by Stanhope Forbes, Frank Bramley and Norman Garstin the Newlyn School was inspired by the naturalist plein-air painting tradition of the French Barbizon School and aimed to reproduce the realities of country life.